ChamNouki/ngx-oauth2/README.md

 export class AppModule { }
 ```

-To enable module authentication process you juste have to add the OAuth2Interceptor as an HTTP_INTERCEPTORS provider in your module :
+To enable module authentication process simply add the OAuth2Interceptor as an HTTP_INTERCEPTORS provider in your module :

 ```Typescript
 @NgModule({